-During the Coronavirus pandemic we have been publishing a weekly article or quiz.
-We would welcome any contributions of articles, memories, photos or suggestions
+Since the start of the Coronavirus pandemic we have been publishing regular articles.
+We would welcome any contributions of articles, memories, photos or suggestions.

 2 June 2021 Local Industries

 David Noble looks back on what the Industry scene was like, particularly between the years 1940’s to the 1970’s.
 In previous articles he covered the importance of the Dramway and of the Farming/Market Garden Industry, but this article features mainly on all the other major and important Industries within our area.

 Growing up near a farm was a privileged freedom that many will never forget – the smells, the sounds of the farm animals and birds were so different from the traffic noise we hear now.
 David Noble brings of all of that back to us with an article on the farms and market gardens of Oldland Common, North Common and Bitton.

 Meredic Hallett and Clem Bush describe what is now the Swineford Picnic site and once the Brecknell Dolman and Roger’s foundry and workshops.These had been built upon and over the old ochre mill on the edge of Swineford, just above the farm and across the Pipley Brook.

 20 Apr 2021 Coneyore

 Penny Deverill tells us how there had been a row of derelict cottages, near School Road, which she used to explore.
 It was the remains of a once thriving close knit community of hatters.

 The Death of William Pratten – Annette Rothwell researches an intriguing murder which attracted much attention in Bitton in the 19th century.
 The accused being an aged man and the victim a young man who, it is said, threw a bucket of water over him.